In order to resolve sports-related disputes through arbitration and mediation, two bodies are hereby created:

 CAS maintains a list of mediators, and provides for the resolution of sports-related disputes through mediation.
 The mediation procedure is governed by the CAS Mediation Rules.

-ICAS is composed of twenty members, experienced jurists appointed in the following manner :
+ICAS is composed of twenty-two members, experienced jurists appointed in the following manner :

 The members of ICAS are appointed for one or several renewable period(s) of four years.
 Such nominations shall take place during the last year of each four-year cycle.

-Upon their appointment, the members of ICAS sign a declaration undertaking to exercise their function personally capacity, with total objectivity and independence, in conformity with this Code.
+Upon their appointment, the members of ICAS sign a declaration undertaking to exercise their function personally, with total objectivity and independence, in conformity with this Code.
 They are, in particular, bound by the confidentiality obligation provided in Article R43.

 Members of the ICAS may not appear on the list of CAS arbitrators or mediators nor act as counsel to any party in proceedings before the CAS.